 Honeywell also broadened its business across several different areas, including computers, photographic equipment, security systems, and the aerospace industry.
 To do so, Honeywell merged with three companies, Allied Signal, Inc., NARCO and Bendix, which helped boost its products and services into a multi-billion dollar business.

-However, with its long history of asbestos use combined with its merger companies’ long use of asbestos, Honeywell’s expansions could not rid it of the ever-mounting asbestos-related lawsuits it faced as employees, contractors, and consumers began developing life- threatening diseases, such as asbestosis and malignant mesothelioma.
+With its long history of asbestos use combined with its merger companies’ long use of asbestos, Honeywell’s expansions could not rid it of the ever-mounting asbestos-related lawsuits it faced.
+Employees, contractors, and consumers began developing life- threatening diseases, such as asbestosis and malignant mesothelioma, caused by asbestos exposure.

 Honeywell Lawsuits and Bankruptcy

-In 2002, the NARCO division filed for bankruptcy after it could no longer fight the increasing asbestos-claims.
+In 2002, the NARCO division filed for bankruptcy after it could no longer fight the increasing asbestos claims.
 After it emerged from bankruptcy, the division began a reorganization plan.
-It started formally accepting asbestos trust fund claims in Oct.
-15, 2013.
+It started formally accepting asbestos trust fund claims on October 15, 2013.

 Occupations Affected by Honeywell